JaakkoLipp/SYS-Projects/README.md

 A test program testreadcount was created to perform several read() operations and then call getreadcount(), printing the result to verify the correct increment of the counter.

+The project can be compiled with make clean and then make / make qemu-nox (requires qemu) Tested to be functioning correctly in qemu/ubuntu host.

 Screenshots